Why Mold Forms Behind Kitchen Cabinets (Hidden Causes Most Homeowners Miss)

 • Slow drips beneath sink basins

 Even a slow drip can create significant moisture problems over time.
-Water may collect beneath cabinet floors or seep into wall materials, creating long-term damp conditions.
-Many of the early warning signs linked to plumbing leaks are discussed in this article about water damage behind baseboards, which explains how moisture spreads beyond the original leak location.
+Water may collect beneath cabinet floors, wick into cabinet backs, or seep into nearby wall materials.
+Sink-specific warning signs are covered in signs of water damage under kitchen sinks.

 Dishwasher Leaks